 DJ Bartel confronts the notion of what is true in literature.
 Why or how is it true?
 Can writing that is not true be truer than the truth, and can one tell the truth as fantasy?
-Dennis James is an award-winning investigative reporter and longtime respected journalist.
-His stories, essays, and novels are peeled from the skin of life and grafted to the page without changing much (except a few names, maybe).
+Dennis James is an award-winning investigative reporter and longtime respected author of fiction.
+His writing is peeled from the skin of life and grafted to the page without changing much (except a few names, maybe).

-DJ’s book of stories Voyeurs was named “Best Story Collection of 2007.”* An expanded edition was issued last year by The Gramercy Press.
+DJ’s book of stories Voyeurs was named “Best Story Collection of 2007” in L.A.* An expanded edition was later issued by The Gramercy Press.

-Dennis James Bartel’s eclectic & electric novel High’d Up which one distinguished poet called “the most erudite novel I’ve ever read,”** received a second printing last fall in an illustrated edition.
+Dennis James Bartel’s eclectic & electric novel High’d Up which one distinguished poet called “the most erudite novel I’ve ever read,”^ likewise received a second printing from Gramercy in an illustrated edition.

-DJB’s’ novel High’d Up is now illustrated.
-He agreed to an interview about this event in the life of one of our favorite novels.
-Read our discussion here.
+High’d Up is now illustrated.
+DJB agreed to an interview with us at djbartel.com about this event in the life of one of our favorite novels.
+Click here to read our discussion.

 * Beverly Hills Review

-** J.T.
-Ledbetter, distinguished poet and Professor Emeritus, California Lutheran University
+^ J.T.
+Ledbetter, distinguished poet & Professor Emeritus, California Lutheran University